sony/nnabla/meta-learning/README.md

 ## Overview

-Thie example script implements one-shot and few-shot learning of hand-written characters on Omniglot dataset.
+This example script implements one-shot and few-shot learning of hand-written characters on Omniglot dataset.
-It learns to classify a query image of character to its correct class from support classes, upon seeing only a few sample images from each support classe.
+It learns to classify a query image of character to its correct class from support classes, upon seeing only a few sample images from each support classes.

 ---